Dootmaan/MT-UNet/readme.md

 ## Update 2022/01/04

 We have further trained our MT-UNet and it turns out to have a better result on Synapse with 79.20% DSC.
-We have changed the pretrained weights of Synapse to this version and will also update the results in our final version of paper.
+We have changed the pretrained weights of Synapse to this version and will also update the results in our paper.

 ## Update 2022/01/03